rachfop/takomo-docs/docs/organizations/deploying-stacks-to-member-accounts.md

 There is one config set for networking and another for logging.
 The former includes **/networking/vpc.yml** stack and the latter **/logs/access-logs.yml** and **/logs/audit-logs.yml**.

-Note also that we didn't create a config set for application related stacks.
+Note also that we didn't create a config set for application-related stacks.

 ## Attaching Config Sets to Organizational Units and Member Accounts

-Once you have the config sets thought out and configured, you need to determine to which member accounts you want to deploy them.
+Once you have the config sets thought out and configured, you need to determine which member accounts you want to deploy them.
 You do this by attaching config sets to organizational units and member accounts.
-When you attach a config set to an organizational unit, it becomes attached to all accounts that belong to the organizational unit, and is also inherited by all child organizational units.
+When you attach a config set to an organizational unit, it becomes attached to all accounts that belong to the organizational unit.
+All child organizational units also inherit it.

 ### Example: Attaching config sets